kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

 before any of the JavaScript-side cleverness has had a chance to run.

-Even before we get to the question of whether the reader's browser should be asked to load a 285 MB JavaScript file (it should not), this size is not deployable to a GitHub Pages site at all: GitHub rejects pushes that contain a single file larger than 100 MB.
-So the `await`-based blessed API is unshippable not because the bundling tooling is wrong, but because per-cma DCE is the wrong granularity for this problem.
+In other words, the `await`-based blessed API is unshippable not because the bundling tooling is broken, but because per-cma DCE is the wrong granularity for this problem.

 ## The other recipe, and why it doesn't compose